DevMata/news-aggregator-v3/readme.md

   }
 }
 ```

+Why I use this pattern?
+If I implement this, I can encapsulate the logic related to a specific entity in the database.
+With that I can achieve more modularity in my API and agilize future testing at reducing coupling of code.

 2. Decorator: when I get a valid JWT in ChangePassword method, instead of getting the user as `req.user`, I can implement a parameter decorator for retrieving the user.